nileshpatra/Org-manage-bot/README.md

 # Org-manage-bot
 - This is a telegram bot which an organization can use to manage their group.
 - It has the following features:
+  - Schedule a meeting
+  - Know the latest meeting
+  - Get all the social media accounts in one go
+  - Send company Logo
+  - Add new handles and logos
   - Remove user
-  - filter a particular keyword and replies to the keyword when it finds that
+  - Filter a particular keyword and replies to the keyword when it finds that
-  - Send a random photo on calling /senddogphotu
+  - Get replies whenever filtered text is encountered
+  - Get Animated version of text on calling thonkify (Help has been taked from skittlesbot)